functionland/docs/docs/release/testnet-alpha.md

 However, because the software we are delivering is fresh off the press and still not properly audited, PLEASE USE WITH CAUTION.

-At this point, we recommend you not upload any highly sensitive media to the Box, use it as a primary backup facility or expose any of the services over untrusted networks.
+At this point, we recommend you not upload any highly sensitive media to the Fula testnet environment, use it as a primary backup facility or expose any of the services over untrusted networks.

 ## How to get started

-### Box Setup
+### Fula testnet environment setup

-First, you can follow the instructions [over here](https://github.com/functionland/fula-testnet) for setting up a Fula testnet node on your host machine with Docker.
+First, you can follow the instructions [over here](https://github.com/functionland/fula-testnet) for setting up a Fula testnet environment on your host machine with Docker.

-### Fotos Installation
+### Fotos installation

 Download the latest release of Fotos from the [google play store](https://play.google.com/store/apps/details?id=land.fx.fotos) and install it.

-### Testing Steps
+### Testing steps

 Once you have Fotos and the Fula testnet environment properly installed you can proceed with the following steps:

 1. See [here](/mvp/fotos/setup) for instructions on setting up Fotos before moving on to anything else.

-2. See [here](/mvp/fotos/backup) for instructions on backing up an image from your device to a Box using Fotos.
+2. See [here](/mvp/fotos/backup) for instructions on backing up an image from your device to the Fula API server using Fotos.

 3. See [here](/mvp/fotos/sharing) for instructions on sharing the image with a friend.